matthew-so/EvalAI/docs/source/configuration.md

   (optional) The Slack webhook that can be used to notify when a submission has been evaluated.

 - **github_repository**:
   The GitHub repository where the challenge's source code can be found.
-Format: account_name/repository_name
+Format: `account_name/repository_name`

-- **worker_cpu_cores**:
+- **worker_cpu_cores**, **worker_memory**:
-  The amount of CPU time (in 1/1024's of a vCPU core) that the challenge will require on AWS.
-Maximum of 1 vCPU core (1024) is permitted.
-Default is 512, or 0.5 vCPUs.
+  The amount of CPUs (in 1/1024's of a vCPU core) and memory (in MiB) that the challenge will require on AWS ECS, respectively.
+Maximum of 1 vCPU core (1024) and 2048 MiB (2048) is permitted.
+Default is 512, or 0.5 vCPUs, and 1024, or 1024 MiB, respectively.
 See [the AWS docs](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/AWS_Fargate.html) for the list of valid CPU and memory values.

-- **worker_memory**:
-  The amount of memory (in MiB) that each challenge worker will require on AWS.
-Default is 1024 MiB.
-Maximum of 2 GB is permitted.
-See [the AWS docs](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/AWS_Fargate.html) for the list of valid CPU and memory values.

 - **inform_hosts**:
-  True/False (specifies whether host will receive messages whenever workers are created, updated, or deleted.
+  True/False (specify whether host will receive messages whenever workers are created, updated, or deleted.
 Default is `True`).

 - **worker_instance_type**:
   Evaluation instance config for code upload challenge.
 Default is `g4dn.xlarge`.